 Pursuant to the SCT Agreement if Excelsior Arizona terminates the SCT Agreement for cause, Excelsior Arizona is required to pay SCT all previously unpaid consulting fees or interim consulting fees up to, and including, amounts payable to SCT during the month of termination.
-If Excelsior Arizona terminates the SCT Agreement for any reason other than for any or the death or disability of Stanhan Tuyyarvuld

-SCT Agreement for any reason other than for cause or the death or disability of Stephen Twyerould, SCT's principal officer (who is not thereupon replaced by a principal officer acceptable to Excelsior Arizona) or if SCT terminates the SCT Agreement for Good Reason (as defined below), Excelsior Arizona is required to pay SCT all unpaid consulting fees and an amount equal to one year of the consulting fee.
-In the event of a Change of Control(as defined below) and Excelsior Arizona terminates the SCT Agreement within 18 months of the change of control, Excelsior Arizona is required to pay SCT an amount equal to three years worth of the consulting fees at the time of termination or failure to renew.
+If Excelsior Arizona terminates the SCT Agreement for any reason other than for cause or the death or disability of Stephen Twyerould, SCT's principal officer (who is not thereupon replaced by a principal officer acceptable to Excelsior Arizona) or if SCT terminates the SCT Agreement for Good Reason (as defined below), Excelsior Arizona is required to pay SCT all unpaid consulting fees and an amount equal to one year of the consulting fee.
+In the event of a Change of Control (as defined below) and Excelsior Arizona terminates the SCT Agreement or fails to renew the SCT Agreement within 18 months of the change of control, Excelsior Arizona is required to pay SCT an amount equal to three years worth of the consulting fees at the time of termination or failure to renew.